s-hadinger/Tasmota/README.md

 Hereinafter will be only (13 ..
 68) schemes dependent explanations.

 #### ws2812fx dependent
 Library animation depends of many parameters/payloads and to achieve good results have to try every scheme on various parameters, such as speed, colors, width, fade, gamma correction etc. Ws2812fx library has 3 colors entrance, these colors used in effects rendering.
-For not to create new settings and variables, used standard Tasmota color settings, described in documentation about Scheme 5 (Clock).
+For not to create new settings and variables, been used standard Tasmota color settings, described in documentation about Scheme 5 (Clock).

 - Some commands/parameters are standard: